Picking a great color scheme for digital signage content can make or break your message.

 We’ve come to associate different colors with certain emotions, moods or symbols.
 Red means danger or passion.
 Black suggests something dark or serious.
 White tells us something is pure or innocent.
 And we pick up on these color-coded feelings immediately, subconsciously.
 Because we’ve been conditioned since birth.
 So it’s about time you use this neat little emotional shorthand to pick a great color scheme for digital signage content.

 Certain colors make people reach for their wallet.
 All because colors give your target viewer all the feels.
 So go for heads-up red, trusty blue, eco-friendly and moneybags green.
 Each color sends your target viewer a specific emotion or creates a mood.
-Take advantage.
+Take advantage of this fact to create attractive sales signage that converts.
 Pair each slide’s content message with the right color to inspire a certain profit-friendly feeling.

 What’s great is that you can achieve this result totally under the radar.
 Background or font color, image or animation hues, it’s all equally effective.
 So play around.
 Pick a different color for each slide and message.
 You’ll keep things hopping.
 Besides, your company, shop, diner or institution has many different sides to its personality, right?
 Serious but caring.
 Profit-driven but responsible.
 Delicious and eco-friendly.
 Use color to tell your target viewer all about you and your message.